Residence permit: Applying for other family members to join Germans

 - Proof of family relationship

-- Justification of exceptional hardship
+- Explanation of the exceptional hardship

 How much does it cost and how can I pay?